toddcf/code-snippets/images/lorem-pixel.md

 	```

 NOTE: Why the smaller pixel size in the `<img>` tag, and why is it necessary to basically use the URL twice?

+When you have more than one image like this in your file, you can simply change the ID on each one in order to get a different image.